Rebound relationships are often (but not always) born out of a person’s denial and lost self esteem.

 Thus it’s hard to imagine most rebound relationships ending up in this authentic place of love and bonding.
 Though I do believe it’s possible for a couple to kind of ‘reset’ and begin afresh after a rebounder processes their emotions from the breakup.

-So if you know of any rebound relationships where the people did end up falling in love, let us know in the comments, I’d love to hear the story!
+So if you know of any rebound relationships where the people did end up falling in love (and not just infatuation), let us know in the comments, I’d love to hear the story!

 How To Avoid Rebound Relationships?